 Therefore, an employer utilizing the first example policy discussed above could merely deny an employee’s every request over the course of a year, effectively denying them all 10 of the vacation days which they should rightfully earn.

 Since vested and unused vacation is considered wages it must be paid to employees at termination, resignation, or retirement, at the rate of pay that is in effect with the employer.
 (Lab C §227.3).
 Employment relationship governed by a collective bargaining agreements, however, are not covered by this statute.
 (Id).

 If the employer terminates the employee, vacation pay must be cashed out and delivered at the time of termination.
-If the employee voluntarily resigns but has provided at least 72 hours of notice, they must be given to the employee on their final day of employment.
-If less than 72 hours’ notice is given, the employer then has 72 hours from the time of notice to provide the deferred wages to the employee.
-Failure by an employer to promptly deliver compensation for unused vacation days may result in the employee being awarded additional money in the form of “waiting time penalties” in accordance with California labor codes.
+If the employee voluntarily resigns but has provided at least 72 hours of notice, it must be given to the employee on their final day of employment.
+If less than 72 hours’ notice is given, the employer has 72 hours from the time of receiving the notice to provide the deferred wages to the employee.
+Failure by an employer to promptly deliver compensation for unused vacation days may result in the employee being awarded additional money in the form of “waiting time penalties” in accordance with California Labor Code 203.